agentofuser/curling-generosity/readme.md

 I want to see a log of every tip to every publisher ever, regardless of whether it came from deliberate tipping, time-spent auto-contribute, action-based auto-contribute.

 Ideally, I can see a snapshot of what the tab looked like when I did it, how many BATs I gave, how much they were worth in USD at the time, etc., etc.
+(That's also a great place to put a tweet button for individual tips.)

 ---